himanshu-dixit/personal-gatsby-website/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <h1>
-  Gatsby's personal starter kit
+  Personal gastby website
 </h1>

-This is interactive personal portfolio + blog built using Gastby SSG.
-The website is designed and developed by Himanshu and Utkarsh.
+This is interactive personal portfolio + blog built using Gastby SSG + lambda.
+The website is desinged and developed by Himanshu and Utkarsh.

 **Features**